-Over the next 20 years, our land use and urban design decisions will greatly impact our community's contribution to global-greenhouse gas emissions and our ability to adapt to future climate conditions.
-Creating more accessible, dense neighborhoods makes it easier for people to meet their everyday needs without relying on cars, which also and-reduces ing vehicle emissions.
+Over the next 20 years, our land use and urban design decisions will greatly impact our community's contribution to global greenhouse gas emissions and our ability to adapt to future climate conditions.
+Creating more accessible, dense neighborhoods makes it easier for people to meet their everyday needs without relying on cars and reducing vehicle emissions.
 As we develop, we must prioritize energy efficiency while accounting for future climate conditions and changing environmental risks.
 The Land Use and Urban Design goals and policies we establish will be crucial in achieving net-zero emissions by 2040 and preparing for the increasingly severe impacts of climate change.
-The Climate Action and Resilience chapter should be referenced for additional information on how the City is addressing climate change.